nickadam/powershell-cya/README.md

 use "Default" by default.

 ## Security

 CyaConfigs and CyaPasswords are encrypted using AES-256-CBC and can be moved to any system.
 Your password is all that's needed to decrypt (so make it a good one).

 The contents of files and environment variable values are validated using a salted SHA256 hash.
-If you unprotect a file and modify it, the file's hash no longer matches the hash stored in the config.
+If you unprotect a file and modify it, the file's hash will no longer match the hash stored in the config.
 CYA will not delete the file and will instead show a warning that the file path conflicts.
 If you wish to protect a modified file, use `New-CyaConfig` again.